-Guide to Building a Droid at Disney World (Droid Depot)
+Guide to Build a Droid at Disney World (Droid Depot)

 Disney World is chock full of souvenirs.
 You can find everything from Mickey Mouse ears to Princess costumes.
 There is one particular souvenir that is unique, cool and a ton of fun for the kids.

 What is it?
 It’s a droid!
-And not just a droid, but your own unique droid that you make!
-As everyone knows, R2-D2 and BB-8 are the real stars of the Star Wars series so who wouldn’t want to create and have one of their own?
+And not just a droid, but you can build a droid that’s customized to how you want it.
+As everyone knows, R2-D2 and BB-8 are the real stars of the Star Wars series so who wouldn’t want to create and have one of their own custom droid?

 We are going to give you all the information you need in order to make your own new friend, your droid.